h-crocker/EJS-Scss-WebStorm-Template/README.md

     git clone https://github.com/h-crocker/EJS-Scss-WebStorm-Template.git
     ```

+3. Create new project

+    ```bash
+    ./EJS-Scss-WebStorm-Template/new-project.sh "New Project Name"
+    ```

-3. Open project directory with WebStorm
+4. Open new project using WebStorm

-4. Navigate to "Settings -> Tools -> File Watchers" and adjust each watcher to point to the correct command for Sass, ejs-cli, and bash
+5. If needed navigate to "Settings -> Tools -> File Watchers" and adjust each watcher to point to the correct command for Sass, ejs-cli, and bash